How to Fix Broken, Splits, Bad Joints and Refurbish a Wooden Bed Frame

 • Wood filler or putty.

-Step #5: Now it’s time to use that wood clamp.
-Make sure that the clamp’s head is twisted all the way, just until glue starts oozing out from the crack.
+Step 5: It’s time to use that wood clamp.
+Twist the clamp’s head until the glue starts oozing from the crack.

-Step #6: Wipe out any excess glue by using a piece of cloth.
+Step 6: Wipe out any excess glue using a cloth.

-Step #7: Leave the glue to dry.
-Depending on the size of the crack, how much glue you’ve used and how well the room is ventilated, this can take longer time.
+Step 7: Let the glue dry.
+This can take longer depending on the crack size, how much glue you’ve used, and how well the room is ventilated.

 How to Fix Bad Joints in a Wooden Bed Frame